Migrate from CodePush

 npm uninstall react-native-code-push

 You'll also need to remove CodePush references from JS and native code.
-Follow this guide for more detailed instructions.
+See this GitHub comment for more detailed instructions.

 2